 Once you submit your pipeline rule, it should start submitting processes and you can monitor them under the processes tab.

-You can treat these processes as you normally do with any processes that you normally submit manually; examine outputs, stop, restart, etc..
-The output datasets will be automatically archived once each task have completed successfully.
+You can treat these processes as you normally do with any processes that you normally submit manually; examine outputs, stop, restart, etc. The output datasets will be automatically archived once each task has completed successfully.

 Troubleshooting Pipeline Rules¶